 The Austin Court of Appeals was asked to decide what evidence proves an insane delusion.
 A general discussion of insane delusion relating to wills is here.
 The facts in the case were that the testator said in his will that he did not have any children.
 A woman claiming to be his daughter contested the will saying that the testator was operating under an insane delusion.
 The Austin appeals court ruled that the alleged daughter did not supply enough evidence to show that her alleged father was operating under an insane delusion and upheld his will.
-The court said that proving that the testator was married to her mother in 1927, that she was born a year later and that the testator and her mother were divorced one and one-half years after her birth, did not raise a fact issue on the question of the testator having an insane delusion that he had no children.
+The court said that proving that the testator was married to her mother in 1927, that she was born a year later and that the testator and her mother were divorced one and one-half years after her birth, was insufficient evidence on the question of the testator having an insane delusion that he had no children.

 The 1929 divorce decree did say that there were no children of the marriage.
-There is a presumption that a child born during the marriage is the child of the husband and I’m sure that that presumption was around in 1929 but the Austin court apparently held that the decree trumps any presumption or did not consider the presumption as affecting the will.
+There is a presumption that a child born during the marriage is the child of the husband and I’m sure that that presumption was around in 1929 but the Austin court apparently held that the divorce decree trumps any presumption or did not consider the presumption as affecting the will.